rhyannonjoy/pawfinder-service/docs/tutorials/api-fundamentals/track-adoption-status.md

 [Build a Location-Aware Search](../../tutorials/building-applications/build-location-aware-search.md) for a development use case that enables nearby shelter discovery.
 - Visit the [Contribution Guide](../../overview/contribution-guide.md)
-to suggest improvements or report issues.
+to report issues or suggest improvements.